 Living with ADHD can be lonely.
 Since we act and think differently than other people, we often can feel like we don’t fit in.
 That’s why having a supportive ADHD community is vital.

 I remember from an early age wondering why I was different than the other kids.
 A tad quirky.
-Yes, I had good friends.
+A bit more impulsive (okay, a lot more).
+And a whole lot more talkative.
+Yes, I had a good circle of friends.
 Yet, I was always the ‘weird’ one who marched to a different drummer.

 It wasn’t until college that I made my first friend who was as delightfully quirky as I was.
 And, it felt like coming home.
+Someone finally understood me and not only could match my energy, but celebrated it.
 I was finally accepted exactly as I was.

 I’d never heard of ADHD back then.
 That didn’t come until years later.
 But, since then, I always seem to have a friend or two who marches to a different drummer, too.